-United Way of Treasure Valley will be accepting Letters of Intent from nonprofit organizations and community schools who wish to participate in the United Way of Treasure Valley 2023-24 grant cycle.
-Letters of Intent will be accepted beginning January 18, 2023 through NOON on February 1, 2023.
+United Way of Treasure Valley will be accepting Letters of Intent from nonprofit organizations who wish to participate in the United Way of Treasure Valley 2024-25 grant cycle.
+Letters of Intent will be accepted beginning January 17, 2024 through NOON on January 31, 2024.
 Program Grants may be awarded to organizations with programs that align with the goals of United Way of Treasure Valley in the areas of education, health, and financial stability.
-Grant recipients must provide annual outcomes and demonstrate measurable results on indicators that have been identified by United Way’s 2020 Community Assessment.

-The Letter of Intent will be submitted using a short application form within our grant portal.
-The window is now closed!
+Click here to submit your Letter of Intent.
+The Letter of Intent will be submitted using a short application form within our grant portal. (available beginning January 17, 2024)

 Click here for additional important funding guidelines.

 In addition, grant seekers will be required to submit your most recent IRS Form 990 and independent financial audit or financial review depending on your organization’s annual revenues.
 Must have been completed in the last 18 months.
 For organizations with annual revenues above $500,000, an independent financial audit is required.
 If annual revenues are $500,000 or below, an independent financial review will be accepted.

 All Letters of Intent and financial documents must be submitted by Noon on Wednesday, January 31, 2024.

 Letters of Intent are reviewed by United Way of Treasure Valley who determine which programs align with our program goals and will be invited to submit an application for a Program Grant.
 All programs submitting a letter of intent will be notified via email by February 5, 2024.

 Please submit questions to Joyce Bailey at firstname.lastname@example.org or 208-807-2943